Vivekanand-R/AI-Product-Framework/README.md

 **5. Customer Discovery and Digital Transformation:** It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
 AI plays a major role in DT enablement.

-**Example:** GE Power developed Predix, an industrial IoT platform, after discovering that power plant operators needed real-time analytics to reduce unplanned downtime.

 Another Recent Example:
 **Fintech : **Zerodha’s User-Centric Fintech Approach****

 Zerodha, India’s largest retail stock brokerage, started by identifying a key JTBD: simplify and reduce costs for retail investors.
-Instead of copying Western platforms, they ran discovery with Indian retail investors and learned:
+They ran discovery with retail investors and learned:

             A. Pricing transparency mattered more than fancy dashboards.
             B. Retail traders wanted simplified tools like Kite and Coin.